P. S. Narayanaswamy

 Puliyur Subramaniam Narayanaswamy (or Narayanaswami; 24 February 1934 – 16 October 2020) was a Carnatic music vocalist.

 Career

-He learnt music from Tiruppambaram Somasundaram Pillai, T. M. Thiagarajan and later from Semmangudi Srinivasa Iyer.
+Born during the British Raj, He learnt music from Tiruppambaram Somasundaram Pillai, T. M. Thiagarajan and later from Semmangudi Srinivasa Iyer.
 He was also a highly acclaimed teacher.

 He was awarded the Bala Gana Kala Rathnam at the age of 12.
 He worked in All India Radio.